miby00/eLang/README.md

 eLang
 =====

-An erlang application used to give language support for eTodo.
+An erlang application used to add language support to eTodo.

 Build
 -----